Doctor of Philosophy in Civil Engineering

 The proposal should be reviewed and approved by the student advisor.
 Then, at least three weeks prior to the next step, the proposal should be distributed to the student committee members for their review and grading.

-Each of the above (A-E) components will be evaluated and graded (0 to 20).
-To pass the written proposal exam, student should earn a minimum of 16/20 in each category.
+Each of the above components will be evaluated and graded (0 to 20).
+To pass the written proposal exam, students should earn a minimum of 16/20 in each category.
 All grades from student committee members will be averaged to determine a grade in each category.

-- After successful completion of the written research proposal and oral presentation and examinations, an annual oral progress report should be presented to the advisory committee.
+- After the successful completion of the written research proposal and oral presentation, an annual oral progress report should be presented to the advisory committee.
 A part of these presentations will include details on the dissertation research progress and plan.
 Any deviation from the approved research objectives as stated and documented in the research proposal must be approved and justified by the committee.
 CE 562 Graduate Seminar may serve as the venue for the annual oral progress reporting.